garikello3d/bigarchiver/README.md

 Q: why the Authenticated encryption is used, and not just plain old AES (or any other proven symmetric encryption)?

-A: symmetric encryption provides only confidentiality assurance (meaning unauthorized persons cannot read the data), but it lacks authenticity (meaning no unauthorized modifications can go undetected, even if it's just a dumb corruption of data).
+A: basic symmetric encryption provides only confidentiality assurance (meaning unauthorized persons cannot read the data), but it lacks authenticity (meaning no unauthorized modifications can go undetected, even if it's just a dumb corruption of data).
 This is where AEAD encryption comes into scene.

 Q: is the encryption hardware accelerated?